-For any consultancy or treatment at a private clinic (which are also quite common, so make sure to ask), you will have to pay for yourself.
+For any consultancy or treatment at a private clinic (which is also quite common, so make sure to ask), you will have to pay for yourself.
 It’s always a wise idea to have travel insurance.
-Check out World Nomads for a free quote.
+Check out Safety Wing for a free quote.

 Cost of Transportation in Spain